Elizabeth Crowley: City Council elections

 For the third time in 17 months, Crowley ran for the 30th District during the 2009 citywide elections.
 This time, Crowley faced Ognibene, who had sat out the second 2008 race after the county Republicans passed him over by endorsing Como, despite his stated interest in running.
-The race quickly turned heated, with Ognibene criticizing Crowley's brief tenure in the Council as "ineffective," while the Democrat in turn painted her 65-year-old challenger as "out of touch."
-In the end, Crowley proved the stronger candidate, out-fundraising Ognibene and easily beating him in the November election.
+Ognibene criticized Crowley's tenure in the Council as "ineffective", while Crowley described her challenger as "out of touch".
+Crowley outraised Ognibene and won the November election with 59.8 percent of the vote.